 This video was produced as part of the Oxford Pathways Programme.
 For more information about the programme, please visit www.pathways.ox.ac.uk.

 Tutors review each application before deciding on a shortlist in late November or early December.
-Tutors then interview the shortlisted candidates, usually in early to mid December.
-An interview timetable will be published here as soon as this becomes available.
+You can find more information about shortlisting and the selection criteria for your chosen course on the ‘how to apply’ tab of the course page.
+Tutors then interview the shortlisted candidates, usually in early to mid-December.
+Please check the details for your course on the interview timetable.

 With so many excellent candidates for each place at Oxford, it just isn’t possible to interview everyone.
 If you do not get shortlisted for interview, unfortunately that will mean that your application has not been successful.
 You are of course welcome to request feedback from the college considering your application, should you be interested, but this will not be available until late January.

 If you are shortlisted for interview - congratulations!
-Being invited to attend our interviews is a fantastic achievement on its own, considering the numbers of strongly competitive applications that we receive each year.
-Please use the guidance provided below in order to help prepare yourself for the interview process.
+Being invited to attend our interviews is a fantastic achievement in its own right, considering the number of strongly competitive applications that we receive each year.
+See advice on how to prepare for interview.

 We recommend that you: